 Whether you push your fast to 14 days, 21 days or even a month, eventually you’ll need to break the fast.
 When you do, start with foods that are easily digested by the body, and don’t over eat.

-Remember, your system is empty so this is a great time to rebuild the gut!
+Another thing to remember – your system is empty so this is a great time to rebuild the gut!
 Make sure you eat a lot of probiotic foods like kefir, sauerkraut, sugar-free yogurt (with live cultures), kombucha, and even a probiotic supplement.
 My favourite is the [easyazon_link identifier=”B00IN7867Q” locale=”US” tag=”breontheroa-20″]Renew Life 150 billion[/easyazon_link], but you can use whichever you like.

 Here’s a good article about the importance of a healthy gut, and how effective your gut flora can be at boosting your immune system and solving many serious health problems.
+It’s almost impossible to overdose on probiotics, so load them up, I’d recommend taking a probiotic supplement 3-4 times a day or even more while you re-introduce food back into your body.

 As for food, get lots of leafy green vegetables and fresh fruits in, at least for the first few days.